fmarzocca/Mopiqtt/README.md

 # Mopiqtt
  MQTT interface for Mopidy music server.
 Allows easy integration with Node Red or any MQTT client.
  This package is mainly useful to Node Red users, who can embed in their flows a full control over Mopidy by simple mqtt-in or mqtt-out nodes.
+See [Node Red examples](https://github.com/fmarzocca/Mopiqtt/tree/Development/NodeRed%20examples).
 Of course, it can be used by any other MQTT client too.

 # Installation